Everything Everything

-Everything Everything are an English art rock band from Manchester that formed in late 2007.
+Everything Everything are an English art rock band from Salford that formed in late 2007.
 Noted for their eclectic sound and complex, avant-garde-inspired lyrics, the band has released seven albums to date — Man Alive (2010), Arc (2013), Get to Heaven (2015), A Fever Dream (2017), Re-Animator (2020), Raw Data Feel (2022) and Mountainhead (2024) — and has been widely critically acclaimed.
 Their work has twice been shortlisted for the Mercury Music Prize and has received five nominations for Ivor Novello Awards.

 Career

 Origins and early singles

 Three of the original band members are from Northumberland, England - Jonathan Higgs (lead vocals, keyboards, laptop and guitar) grew up in the border village of Gilsland while Michael Spearman (drums, vocals) and Alex Niven (guitars, vocals) are from Newbrough.
 The three met at Queen Elizabeth High School in Hexham where they played music together.

 While Spearman attended Berklee College of Music and Leeds College of Music to study jazz drumming, Higgs went on to study for a degree in Popular Music and Recording at Salford University, where he met Hampshire-born bass player Jeremy Pritchard.
 Pritchard moved to Tunbridge Wells at a very young age and regularly played at the Tunbridge Wells Forum in his teenage years.
 Higgs and Pritchard decided to form a band once their degree had finished.
 Initially they collaborated in the Salford-based math rock trio Modern Bison (with Higgs on drums, Pritchard on guitar and Mike Carswell on guitar and vocals), which released one album, I Could Have Had a Rustic Pagoda on unlabel in 2006.

 Towards the end of 2006, Higgs and Niven devised plans to start a band "with a sort of Paul Morley-inspired, poptimist aesthetic".
 The band took the name Everything Everything from the first two words of the Radiohead song "Everything in Its Right Place", the opening track to their album Kid A, although Niven has also described the choice as follows: "The idea as I saw it was to try to take contemporary R&B pop music and fashion a vaguely Futurist project out of it, and between the two of us we chose the name Everything Everything, a détournement of sorts of an over-saturated media culture into something idealistic and expansive."
 With the addition of Pritchard and Spearman, the band began performing in the autumn of 2007.
 Pritchard recalls "we were initially more punky, with more guitars and no synths at all.
 It was easiest to play gigs like this and to get to grips with playing together.
 But the plan was always to expand the sound when we had the scope/could afford the gear!"